Typsium/alchemist/lib.typ

 }

 /// === Branch and cycles
-/// Create a branch from the current molecule, the first element
+/// Create a branch from the current fragment, the first element
 /// of the branch has to be a link.
 ///
 /// You can specify an angle argument like for links.
 This angle will be then